This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pairing Winter Vegetables With Other Ingredients

-- Toss kale with citrus and nuts for bright winter salads.
+- Toss kale with lemon, toasted almonds, and Parmesan for vibrant winter salads.

-- Roast carrots and parsnips with honey for a sweet-savory side.
+- Roast carrots and parsnips with cinnamon and honey for a cozy side.

-- Pair roasted beets with goat cheese for a stunning food styling touch.
+- Pair roasted beets with goat cheese and fresh herbs for stunning seasonal recipes.

 Frequently Asked Questions (FAQs)